 If the insured person is unfortunately infected with the novel coronavirus at the destination during the tour, it is required to go to a local registered hospital for medical treatment to be covered by overseas medical expenses.
 If the itinerary is changed accordingly, additional accommodation and transportation costs will be covered.
-If the insured person is unfortunately infected with the novel coronavirus before the itinerary commences and is unable to start the trip, travel protection will be covered.
-As the products of different insurance companies will be different, the policyholder should pay attention to the terms of the policy they have purchased.
+If the insured person is unfortunately infected with the novel coronavirus before the trip and is unable to depart, travel protection will be covered.
+As the products of different insurance companies are different, the policyholder should pay attention to the terms of the policy.
 They may also check with the intermediary or insurance company.

 4: Is it covered by insurance if one has to cancel the trip or quarantine at home?

 If the trip is canceled due to the epidemic, please pay attention to the following protections: